Liu Chuyu

 Liu Chuyu (劉楚玉) (died 2 January 466), often known by her title Princess Shanyin (山陰公主), although her title at death was the greater title of Princess Kuaiji (會稽公主), was a princess of the Chinese Liu Song dynasty.
 She was a daughter of Emperor Xiaowu.

 Life

-Liu Chuyu was the oldest daughter among the six children of Emperor Xiaowu's wife Empress Wang Xianyuan, and her birth date is not known.
-During her father's reign, her father appointed her the Princess Shanyin and married her to He Ji (何戢), a son of his official He Yan (何偃); He Ji was also the father of He Jingying, who would later become an empress of the Southern Qi dynasty.
+Liu Chuyu was the eldest daughter among the six children of Emperor Xiaowu's wife Empress Wang Xianyuan.
+Her birth date isn't known, but it is believed that she was born before her father became emperor.
+Liu Chuyu's mother, the Empress Wenmu, was favored by her husband, even after he took other consorts.
+Liu Chuyu's maternal grandmother was Princess Poyang.

+During her father's reign, he appointed her the Princess Shanyin and married her to He Ji (何戢), a son of his official He Yan (何偃).
+He Ji was also the father of He Jingying, who would later become an empress of the Southern Qi dynasty.

 After her father's death in July 464, her full younger brother Liu Ziye became emperor (as Emperor Qianfei).
 She became one of the people who often attended him while he visited places outside the palace.
 On one occasion, she told him: